 5 Reasons Why CARE Supports Women and Girls in Emergencies:

 CARE’s strength lies in our connection to our long-term development programs.
-We build on what we achieved over the past decades.
-Given that CARE has often worked in emergency-affected countries for decades, we can link to our development programming and follow opportunities that can arise even in times of conflict and disaster.
-In Vanuatu, a country battled by frequent typhoons and earthquakes, we have supported women to become leaders in preparing their communities for disaster impacts.
-This resulted in greater inclusion and therefore protection for the poorest households, which have been left out in the past.
-In Niger, Somalia and other drought affected countries, women’s active participation in our Village Savings and Loan Associations (VSLA) has helped families to save funds for times of crisis, ensuring children stay well-nourished and healthy when food becomes inaccessible.
+Given that CARE has often worked in emergency-affected countries for decades, we can link to our development programming and build on opportunities that can arise in times of conflict and disaster.
+Since 2013, our teams prepared Gender Action Plans in over 90% of our emergency responses, resulting in a significant improvement in CARE’s ability to impact the lives of women and girls.
+In Niger, Somalia and other drought affected countries, women’s active participation in our Village Savings and Loan Associations (VSLA) has helped families to save funds for times of crisis, ensuring children stay well-nourished and healthy when food becomes scarce.
 And after participating in peace committees and livelihood trainings in the Democratic Republic of Congo, a country ravaged by decades of conflict, women told us that violence at home has decreased as husbands started to appreciate their spouses’ contribution to the household income.

 For more information on why women and girls are most affected when disasters strike, click here.